 There are even potentially mythical accounts of concert musicians crying tears of joy due to the clear ring of the Crane bells.
 I like them a lot, but probably not THAT much.

 A Crane bell is a nice upgrade.
-I’d argue that it will sound and look better then what you have now.
+I'd argue that it will sound and look better than what you have now.
 Unless you already have a peal of Crane bells across your handlebars.